IBM/cpdctl/README_command_reference.md

 `--request-body` (generic map)
 :   Asset permission and metadata.
 Example: { "mode": 0, "space_id":"string", "metadata":{"name":"string", "description":"string", "tags":["string","string"]} }
 Values for mode is 0 (public), 8 (private), 16 (hidden).
 If not supplied, the currently existing mode applies.
 space_id is the target space id.
 Metadata may contain attributes to overwrite the values in original asset; currently only name, description and tags may be overwritten.
 Required.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--request-body=@path/to/file.json`.

 `--x-open-id-connect-id-token` (string)
 :   (DEPRECATED) X-OpenID-Connect-ID-Token.